The Thin Line Between Comprehension and Persuasion in LLMs: Methods and Terminology

-For the evaluation portion of our work, we used four models to annotate the transcript: GPT-4o \cite{OpenAIGPT4o}, o3-mini \cite{OpenAIo3mini}, Phi-3.5 MoE \cite{phi3} and DeepSeek R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-The LLMs were different than the ones in the generation step to avoid any potential bias in the scoring; specifically, that in favour of the LLM-generated sections of the transcripts.
-Evaluation required writing a parser.
-Phi-3.5 and DeepSeek often did not follow the requested format and required their own parser.
+To evaluate reasoning, we used four LLMs-as-judges: GPT-4o \cite{OpenAIGPT4o}, o3-mini \cite{OpenAIo3mini}, Phi-3.5 MoE \cite{phi3} and DeepSeek R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+The LLMs-as-judges were different than these from the generation step to avoid any potential bias in the scoring.
+To account for prompt sensitivity, we ran automated prompt optimisation (APO; \citealt{pryzant-etal-2023-automatic}) on GPT-4o and report its results.
+See \appref{methods} for further experimental details.

-To account for prompt sensitivity, we ran automated prompt optimisation (APO; \citet{pryzant-etal-2023-automatic}) on GPT-4o.
-This algorithm iteratively optimises the prompt based on the errors made on a development set.
-In our work, the development set was the first transcript of our corpus.